Koraput: Transport

-Koraput has good linkage with other parts of the state as well as some major cities of neighboring states, by means of rail and road.
+Koraput has good linkage with other parts of the state as well as some major cities of neighbouring states, by means of rail and road.
 National highway number 26(43) passes through the town which connects it with Raipur and Visakhapatnam.
-Buses are a plenty from Visakhapatnam and Vijayanagaram to Koraput.
-Buses to Jeypore, Jagdalpur, Umerkote, etc., also passes through Koraput.
+Buses are plenty from Visakhapatnam and Vijayanagaram to Koraput.
+Buses to Jeypore, Jagdalpur, Umerkote, etc., also pass through Koraput.

 Koraput railway station connects Koraput with Rayagada, Visakhapatnam, Berhampur, Jagdalpur, Howrah, Bhubaneswar, Rourkela and Raipur.

-Also new proposed Biju Expressway will connect this city with Rourkela.
+Also, the new proposed Biju Expressway will connect this city with Rourkela.